Received a Director Penalty Notice? Act now.

 “A pleasure to work with, efficient and proactive in their approach to all tasks.
 Transparent with information and very honest each step of the process, with no surprises at the end.
 I would highly recommend Mackay Goodwin to friends, family and colleagues.”

 If you have received a Director Penalty Notice Warning Letter issued by the ATO, you have two options.
 You can either enter into a payment arrangement with the ATO, or appoint an administrator or liquidator.
-At the end of the day the ATO want to see you taking action to repay the debt.
+The ATO want to see you taking action to repay the debt.

 Yes, you will be able to become a director of another company even if the current company is liquidation.